 A growing number of medical professionals are working locum tenens because of the many benefits it brings.
 Physicians choose locum tenens as a career path to travel to desirable destinations, give back to rural communities in need, and support our nation’s veterans by delivering excellent healthcare, to name a few.
-However, as more professionals become interested in locum tenens because of its advantages, it’s also important to know what to expect to determine if working locum tenens is right for you.
+However, as more professionals become interested in locum tenens because of their advantages, it’s also important to know what to expect to determine if working locum tenens is right for you.

 Benefits of Working Locum Tenens